On theories of random variables: On results of Rose, Rosser and Chang

 These completeness results are extended to the full continuous first order logic in \cite{BenYaacov-Pedersen:CompleteDeduction}.
 We conclude with a word regarding the semantics of continuous propositional logics.

-\begin{dfn} A \emph{homomorphism} of continuous propositional logics is a mapping which respects the connectives $\neg$, $\half$ and $\dotminus$.

-Let $\cS$ be a continuous propositional logic.
-Its \emph{Stone space} is defined to be the set $\widetilde \cS = \Hom(\cS,[0,1])$, where $[0,1]$ is equipped with the natural interpretation of the connectives.
-Equivalently, $\widetilde \cS$ is the collection of truth assignments to $\cS$.
+\begin{dfn} Let $\cS$ be a continuous propositional logic.
+Its \emph{Stone space} is defined to be the set $\widetilde \cS = \Hom(\cS,[0,1])$, namely the space of truth assignments to $\cS$.
 We equip $\cS$ with the induced topology as a subset of $[0,1]^\cS$ (i.e., with the point-wise convergence topology).

 For each $\varphi \in \cS$ we define a function $\hat\varphi\colon \widetilde \cS \to [0,1]$ by $\hat \varphi(v) = v(\varphi)$. \end{dfn}